Confluence of an extension of Combinatory Logic by Boolean constants: Proof overview

 In this section we present an informal overview of the proof, trying to convey the underlying intuitions.
 Section~\ref{sec_definitions} presents formal definitions of the notions informally motivated here, and Section~\ref{sec_proof} provides details of the proof itself.

+We assume familiarity with basic term-rewriting~\cite{BaaderNipkow1999,Terese2003}.
+By~$\to^*$ we denote the transitive-reflexive closure of a relation~$\to$, by~$\to^\equiv$ its reflexive closure, by~$\leftrightarrow$ the symmetric closure, and by~$=$ the reflexive-transitive-symmetric closure.
+We use~$\equiv$ to denote identity of terms.
+By~$\to^!$ we denote reduction to normal form, i.e., $t \to^! s$ if $t \reduces s$ and~$s$ is in normal form.
+By~$\cdot$ we denote composition of relations, e.g.~$t \to \cdot \from t'$ holds iff there exists~$t_0$ such that $t \to t_0$ and $t_0 \from t'$.
+We use the standard notions of subterms and subterm occurrences, which could be formally defined by introducing the notion of positions.
+If~$t$ is a redex, i.e.~$t \equiv \sigma l$ for some term~$l$ and substitution~$\sigma$, then a subterm~$s$ \emph{occurs below a variable position} of the redex~$t$ if~$s$ occurs in a subterm of~$t$ occurring at the position of a variable in~$l$.
+The contraction in $t_1 \to t_2$ \emph{occurs at the root} if~$t_1$ is the contracted redex.

+Let~$u$ be a normal form w.r.t.~a relation~$\to$.
+The relation~$\to$ (or the underlying rewrite system) is \emph{$u$-normal} if for every~$t$ such that $t = u$ we have $t \reduces u$.

-The most difficult part of our confluence proof is to show that for any term~$q$ the following condition holds: \begin{itemize} \item[$(\star)$] $q =_\CLC F$ implies $q \reduces_\CLC F$ \end{itemize} Having established~$(\star)$, the confluence of~$\CLC$ (and of~$\CLC^+$) is obtained by a relatively simple argument similar to the one used in~\cite{Vrijer1999} to derive the confluence of~$\CLC^+$ from the condition~$T \ne_{\CLC^+} F$.
+The most difficult part of our confluence proof is to show that~$\CLC$ is $\Fs$-normal (Lemma~\ref{lem_f_nf}).
+The confluence of~$\CLC$ (and~$\CLCp$) is then obtained by a relatively simple argument similar to the one used in~\cite{Vrijer1999} to derive the confluence of~$\CLCp$ from~$\Ts \ne_{\sCLCz} \Fs$.